mboudjouhali/plugin_jQuery/README.md

 ## Compatibility

-Thanks to its simplicity, kSh plugin is compatible with IE, Firefox, Chrome !
+Thanks to its simplicity, kSh plugin is compatible with IE, Firefox, Chrome and Safari !